 Bleeding, sore or swollen gums?
 This may be a sign of early gum disease, known as gingivitis.
 But if you take precaution and practice healthy oral hygiene, you may be able to prevent gum disease from striking!

 Brushing, flossing and rinsing with a daily mouthwash reduces plaque to help keep gums healthy.
-Scheduling regular six-month dental checkups is also key to keeping your mouth clean and healthy.
+Scheduling regular six-month dental checkups are also key to keeping your mouth clean and healthy.

 How Is Gingivitis Treated?

 The most crucial step in treating gingivitis is to not ignore symptoms that may seem harmless.
 These include bleeding, irritated, inflamed or sore gums.
-If you notice these symptoms, make a visit to your dentist to identify the cause and to get your teeth and gums assessed.
-Your dentist may recommend an improved daily home-care regimen for your teeth, including adding an antibacterial mouthwash like LISTERINE Teeth & Gum Defence to your routine.
-If pockets of bacteria have formed around your teeth and your gums are beginning to recede, you may need your dentist or periodontist (dentist who specializes in gums) to do a deep clean. .
+If you notice these symptoms of gum diesease, make a visit to your dentist to identify the cause and to get your teeth and gums assessed.
+Your dentist may recommend an improved daily home-care regimen for your teeth, including adding an antibacterial mouthwash like Listerine® Total Care Gum Protect Milder Taste Mouthwash to your routine.
+If pockets of bacteria have formed around your teeth and your gums are beginning to recede, you may need your dentist or periodontist (a dentist who specializes in gums) to do a deep clean.
 The good news is that this early, mild stage of gum disease can be easily prevented.
 That said, if it goes untreated and ignored, gingivitis can develop into advanced stage gum disease (periodontitis), which is the number one cause of tooth loss in adults.

 Tips on how to prevent and treat gum disease